 Here follows an explanation of the resonance condition which is elementary in the sense that we can see what is happening physically.
-The field of electromagnetic wave has only transverse components, so the energy exchange between the electron and electromagnetic wave is due to transverse component of the electron velocity.
+The field of electromagnetic wave has only transverse components, so the energy exchange between the electron and electromagnetic wave is due to a transverse component of the electron velocity.
 For effective energy exchange between the electron and the wave, the scalar product $-e\vec{v}_{\perp}\cdot\vec{E}$ should be kept nearly constant along the whole undulator length.
 We see that required synchronism $k_w + \omega/c - \omega/v_z = 0$ takes place when the wave advances the electron beam by the wavelength at one undulator period $\lambda_w/v_z = \lambda/(c -v_z)$, where $\lambda = 2\pi/\omega$ is the radiation wavelength.
 This tells us that the angle between the transverse velocity of the particle $\vec{v}_{\perp}$ and the vector of the electric field $\vec{E}$ remains nearly constant.
 Since $v_z \simeq c$ this resonance condition may be written as $\lambda \simeq \lambda_w/(2\gamma_z^2) = \lambda_w (1 + K^2)/(2\gamma^2)$.

-We will use an adiabatic approximation that can be taken advantage of, in all practical situations involving XFELs, where the XFEL modulation wavelength is much shorter than the electron bunch length $\sigma_b$, i.e. $\sigma_b\omega/c \gg 1$.
-Since we are interested in coherent emission around the modulation wavelength the theory of coherent undulator radiation is naturally developed in the space-frequency domain.
-In fact, in this case one is usually interested into radiation properties at fixed modulation frequency.
+We will employ an adiabatic approximation, which is applicable in all practical XFEL scenarios where the modulation wavelength is much shorter than the electron bunch length $\sigma_b$, i.e. $\sigma_b\omega/c \gg 1$.
+Since our focus is on coherent emission near the modulation wavelength, the theory of coherent undulator radiation is most naturally formulated in the space-frequency domain.
+This is because, in such cases, one is typically interested in the radiation properties at a fixed modulation frequency.